DannyArends/DImGui/README.md

 ### License

-CalderaD is written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
+Written by Danny Arends and is released under the GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3).
 See [LICENSE.txt](./LICENSE.txt).